Ethical design

 An agency isn’t defined as ethical by how it runs, but by who it works for.
 This is because an agency’s work can have a social and environmental impact thousands or even millions of times greater than the footprint of its own operations.

 Creative agencies inherently have a modest environmental footprint – on a simple level, requiring little more than computers and internet access.
 Yet the impact of their work can be massive.
-An agency that helps grow an oil company, or conversely a renewable energy company, as I have done, creates a net difference far outweighing its operational footprint.
+For example, an agency that helps grow an oil company, or conversely a renewable energy company, as I have done, creates a net difference far outweighing its operational footprint.
 This concept is gaining traction.
-The Creative Integrity Playbook, launched at COP30, highlights how ‘serviced emissions’ – the emissions influenced by a creative agency’s work – can far exceed an agency’s own footprint.
+The work of Creatives for Climate and Purpose Disruptors highlight how ‘serviced emissions’ – the uplift in emissions driven by the outcomes of the service – can far exceed an agency’s own footprint.
 That’s why, in the face of today’s climate, environmental and social crises, the real test of an ethical agency isn’t how it operates, but who it chooses to work for.

-This is where I think B Corp certification falls short for design businesses.
-It focuses more on how a business is run, and less on the impact of its work – essentially requiring companies to avoid working with the worst industries.
-I see this approach as one of ‘doing less harm’ – whereas my commitment to working exclusively with ethical organisations means my business is a genuine force for good.
-And has been since before B Corp existed.
+This is where I think B Corp certification of design businesses can be misleading.
+It focuses more on how a business is run, and less on the impact of its work – essentially only requiring companies to avoid working with the worst industries.
+That seems closer to ‘business avoiding the worst’ than what B Corp heralds as ‘business as a force for good’.
+It also raises concerns that the certification can enable purpose washing, allowing agencies to appear socially and environmentally responsible without taking the key step of working exclusively with organisations creating positive impact.
+By contrast, my commitment to working only with organisations that are a force for good means my business is a genuine force for good – and has been since before B Corp existed.

 Throughout my career I’ve worked exclusively with ethical clients.
 After graduating in 1996, I worked as a graphic designer at the Centre for Alternative Technology, the Wildfowl & Wetlands Trust, Gaia Books, and a design agency for high-profile arts organisations.
 Then in 2003, I launched Advocate as one of the first ethical design agencies, specialising in supporting charities, non-profits and businesses creating positive impact.
 Many of my clients work in climate, sustainability, cleantech, nature, social justice, peace, health, culture or education.